CPF Home Loan Singapore: Using Your OA for HDB and Private Property in 2026

 The Four CPF Limits Every Buyer Should Know

-Four constraints decide how much CPF OA you can actually pour into a property.
-Miss one and you end up topping up in cash mid-loan.
+Four things decide how much CPF OA you can actually put into a property.
+Miss one and you end up topping up in cash partway through the loan.

 1. Your OA Balance

-The simplest limit is what is in your OA today.
-The first S$20,000 in OA earns an extra 1% (so 3.5% p.a. on that slice) and many buyers leave that S$20K untouched as a buffer.
-CPF contribution rates step down past age 55, so your OA growth slows when you most need a buffer for retirement.
-Plan accordingly.
+The simplest limit is what is sitting in your OA today.
+The first S$20,000 in OA earns an extra 1% (so 3.5% p.a. on that slice), and a lot of buyers leave that S$20K untouched as a buffer.
+CPF contribution rates step down past age 55, so your OA grows more slowly right when you need it most for retirement.
+Keep that in mind.

 2. The Valuation Limit (VL)

 The VL is the lower of the purchase price or the bank/HDB valuation.
-It is the base figure for the Withdrawal Limit and the line at which "use OA freely" starts to require additional rules.
+It is the base figure for the Withdrawal Limit, and the point past which using your OA freely starts to come with extra rules.

-For private property bought on a bank loan, total CPF used (principal plus accrued interest) is capped at 120% of the VL.
-Once you hit this cap, every cent of the remaining loan must come from cash.
+For private property bought on a bank loan, the total CPF you use (principal plus accrued interest) is capped at 120% of the VL.
+Once you hit that cap, every cent of the remaining loan has to come from cash.

 For a S$1.5M condo, the 120% Withdrawal Limit caps lifetime CPF use at S$1.8M (principal + accrued interest combined).
 HDB flats have no equivalent ceiling.